Change may not be easy, but it certainly can be attained.

 - Fear of losing their client by pushing the client to address choices the client does not want to address, or recommending somebody to work with their client who might push the client to do something the client does not want to do

-- Lack of a clear understanding of Balance’s role and the services we provide and how it could benefit their client and their relationship with the client
+- Lack of a clear understanding of our role and the services we provide and how it could benefit their client and their relationship with the client

 - Lack of knowledge regarding the research behind successful family business transitions; they may believe the services or products they provide are all that the client needs in order to achieve the client’s objectives